peretaberner/peretaberner/README.md

 - 👋 Hi, I’m @peretaberner
 - 👀 I’m interested in data science, education, labour market, poverty and health.
 - 🌱 I’m currently working at KSNET as a Research Economist and doing my PhD in Economics at UB School of Economics and IEB.
+-    Visit my web page to know more about me www.peretaberner.eu
 - 📫 How to reach me peretaberner@gmail.com

 <!---